Skip to Main Content

 Post-Surgery

-Following cataract surgery, intensive aftercare is required, including multiple daily applications of several types of eye drops.
+Following cataract surgery, intensive at-home aftercare will be required including the use of several types of eye drops multiple times each day.

 Provided that the rest of the eye is in good working order, cataract surgery in dogs has a high success rate.
 Approximately 95% of dogs regain vision as soon as they recover from the procedure.
 The long-term prognosis for your dog maintaining vision after surgery is about 90% at one year and 80% at two years postoperatively.
 Successful long-term outcomes depend upon good post-operative care and regular visits to the veterinarian for eye examinations and monitoring.